 Borrowing activity is constrained by prudential indicators for gross borrowing and the CFR, and by the authorised limit.

 In order to ensure that borrowing levels are prudent over the medium term and are only for capital purposes, the Council must ensure that its gross external borrowing does not, except in the short term, exceed the total of the CFR in the preceding year (2021/22) plus the estimates of any additional CFR for the current year (2022/23) and the next two financial years.
 This essentially means that the Council cannot borrow to support revenue expenditure.
-This indicator would allow the Council some flexibility to borrow in advance of its immediate capital needs
+This indicator would allow the Council some flexibility to borrow in advance of its immediate capital needs.

 This facility was not required in 2022/23.